onysd128/OnysdVehicles/README.md

-# OnysdVehicleMod
+# Onysd Vehicles Mod

 Hi!
-It's my fork of MrCrayfishVehicleMod, where i will improve mod for 1.12.2 Minecraft version with new features and ideas!
+It's my unofficial continuation of MrCrayfish`s Vehicle Mod.
+Here i fixing issues, creating new content and developing new features.
+I plan to mantain mod only for 1.12.2 version of Minecraft.
+But who knows ;) I'm open for new ideas and suggestions, so don't afraid to contact me!

+Also check original mod from MrCrayfish [here](https://github.com/MrCrayfish/MrCrayfishVehicleMod).

-# Full Changes & Fixes List
+# Full Changes List
+### v1.2

-1) Added Ukrainian transaltion (v1.2)
+1. Added Ukrainian transaltion.
+2. Fixed issue when disabled in previous release vehicles still shows in Workstation UI.
+### v1.1
+1. Added tow bar for Off-Roader.
+2. Changed driver position to left side for Off-Roader, Mini Bus and Golf Cart.
+3. Disable some vehicles: Dune Buggy, Shopping Cart, Couch, Bath, Sofacopter.
+### v1.0
-2) Fixed bug with dirt bike colored wheel (v1.0)
+1. Fixed bug with dirt bike colored wheel
-3) Finished Key System, now every vehycle can be locked with a key! (v1.0)
+2. Finished Key System, now every vehycle can be locked with a key!
-4) Also you can set in config wich kind of vehicles can/not be locked with a key. (v1.0)
+3. Also you can set in config wich kind of vehicles can/not be locked with a key.
-5) Added tow bar for Off-Roader (v1.1)
-6) Changed driver position to left side for Off-Roader, Mini Bus and Golf Cart cause i want to :-) (v1.1)
-7) Disable some vehicles: Dune Buggy, Shopping Cart, Couch, Bath, Sofacopter (v1.1)

-Wait for a new updates!
+Stay tuned for new updates!

-# MrCrayfish's Vehicle Mod
-MrCrayfish's Vehicle Mod is about creating fun and useful vehicles.
-In this mod you can find an assortment of vehicles that will help you explore, farm, transport, race, and even fly!
-Every vehicle can be customised with different engines and wheels to change the speed and effective surfaces the vehicles can drive on.
-Using a spray can you change the colour of your vehicle to any combination of dyes.
-The mod also includes a simple fuel production system, great for beginners to start learning about machines and fluid pipes.